UltraTech Cement Crosses 200 MTPA Capacity Milestone, Becomes World's Largest Outside China

 Global Capacity: 205.5 MTPA

-With this expansion, UltraTech Cement now ranks as the world's largest cement company by sales volume and is also the largest single-country cement manufacturer globally, excluding China.
-The company's overseas capacity of 5.4 MTPA complements its domestic operations, establishing a strong international presence.
+With this expansion, UltraTech Cement now ranks as the world's largest cement company by sales volume outside China and is also the largest single-country cement manufacturer globally, excluding China.
+The company's overseas capacity of 5.4 MTPA from operations in the UAE, Bahrain, and Sri Lanka complements its domestic operations, establishing a strong international presence.

 The speed of UltraTech's expansion demonstrates remarkable execution capability.
 The company took 36 years to reach 100 MTPA in 2019, but achieved the next 100 MTPA in less than seven years.
 UltraTech helps build one in every three homes in India, two out of every five kilometres of NHAI's concrete roads, and four out of every five kilometres of metro rail across the country.

 UltraTech's next phase of expansion is already underway with projects backed by a capex of over Rs.
-16,000 crore.
-These ongoing projects will take the company's consolidated cement manufacturing capacity to 240 MTPA, reinforcing its position as India's infrastructure backbone and supporting the nation's continued economic growth.
+16,000.00 crore.
+These ongoing projects will take the company's consolidated cement manufacturing capacity to 240 MTPA, reinforcing its position as India's infrastructure backbone.

 Historical Stock Returns for UltraTech Cement